Difference between revisions of "Mental Health Tribunal and coronavirus"

 This was changed to 10 days by Tribunal Procedure (Coronavirus) (Amendment) Rules 2020 on 10/4/20.
 The amended rules allow the tribunal to ignore the new deadline if it is "not reasonably practicable".
 These amendment rules will expire on the same day as s55(b) Coronavirus Act 2020.

-The change to 10 days (though not the explicit ability to circumvent it) was the subject matter of a consultation which expired on 7/4/20: Tribunal Procedure Committee, 'Consultation on possible amendments to the Tribunal Procedure (First-Tier Tribunal) (Health, Education and Social Care Chamber) Rules 2008 on the timescale for listing Section 2 hearings' (from 11/2/20 to 7/4/20).
+The change to 10 days (though not the explicit ability to circumvent it) was the subject matter of a consultation which expired on 7/4/20: see Tribunal Procedure Committee, 'Consultation on possible amendments to the Tribunal Procedure (First-Tier Tribunal) (Health, Education and Social Care Chamber) Rules 2008 on the timescale for listing Section 2 hearings' (from 11/2/20 to 7/4/20).
+The TPC will monitor the effects of the change before making a final decision: Tribunal Procedure Committee, 'Responses to the consultation (on changes to the s2 listing window) and reply from the TPC' (23/6/20).

 Listing of cases